-Note: Medtronic[TM] adhesives are pressure-sensitive.
+the skin at the sensor connector and the opposite end of the sensor base.
+Hold the needle housing at the top and slowly pull straight out, away from the Note: Medtronic adhesives are pressure-sensitive.
 Pressing the adhesive against the skin ensures that the sensor remains adhered to the skin throughout the wear period.

 Note: After insertion, use of adhesive products such as Skin TacTM in addition to the tape is optional.
 If optional adhesive products are used, apply to the skin under the adhesive pad prior to removing the liner.
 It can also be applied to the adhesive pad or the skin around the sensor base.
-Allow for product to dry.
+Allow the product to dry.